noahverner1995/Binance-Futures-Trading-Strategies/Data gathering/data_downloader/README.md

 Then, before running the `automated_data_downloader_for_binance_futures.py` program, you will have to modifiy the following lines:

 * Line 17: change your_chromedriver.exe_path for literally your chromedriver.exe path, keep it inside the r'' btw.
-* Line 22: change https://data.binance.vision/?prefix=data/futures/um/daily/markPriceKlines/XRPUSDT/1h/ for your desired pair with its respective timeframe.
+* Line 21: change https://data.binance.vision/?prefix=data/futures/um/daily/markPriceKlines/XRPUSDT/1h/ for your desired pair with its respective timeframe.
+* Line 36: change https://data.binance.vision/data/futures/um/daily/markPriceKlines/XRPUSDT/1h/ for the corresponding download link to your desired pair

 *Note: You can get any markPriceklines for any available futures pair at https://data.binance.vision/?prefix=data/futures/um/daily/markPriceKlines/*